StellaIbeh/ML_Chatbot/README.md

 # Personal Medical Assistant Chatbot

-This project is a Personal Medical Assistant chatbot built using deep learning techniques.
-The chatbot leverages BERT for natural language understanding and TensorFlow/Keras for intent classification.
+This project is a  Medical Assistant chatbot built using deep learning techniques.
+The chatbot uses BERT for natural language processing  and TensorFlow/Keras for intent classification.
 Below is a guide on how to set up and run the project.

 ## Table of Contents
 1. Project Overview